Mslexia

 Mslexia is a British magazine for women writers, founded and edited by Debbie Taylor.
 Mslexia contains articles and resources on writers, writing, and publishing.
-Writers who have contributed articles include Patricia Duncker, Sara Maitland, Trezza Azzopardi, Amanda Craig and Linda Leatherbarrow.
+Writers who have contributed articles include Diana Evans, Helen Mort, Hannah Lowe, Jackie Kay and Malika Booker.
 It was first published in March 1999 and is produced four times a year.
 Mslexia has about 11,000 subscribers.

 Name

-The name is an portmanteau of Ms, for woman, and lexia, meaning words.
+The name is a portmanteau of Ms, for woman, and lexia, meaning words.

 According to the official Mslexia website: